Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Numerical Experiments

 \section{Numerical Experiments}

-This section presents numerical experiments that support the practical viability of CF.APD.
+This section presents experiments that demonstrate the numerical efficiency of PF.APD.
+Comments about the results are given in \prettyref{subsec:numer_comments}.

-We first describe the benchmark algorithms, the implementation of APD, the computing environment, common curvature estimates, and the problem of interest.

-The benchmark algorithms are instances of PGD, NCF, and UPF described in \prettyref{sec:intro} and \prettyref{tab:compl_compare}.
-Specifically, PGD chooses $\gamma_{u}=\gamma_{d}=2$, NCF uses $\theta=1.25$, and UPF uses $\gamma_{1}=\gamma_{2}=0.4$, $\gamma_{3}=1$, $\beta_{0}=1$, and $\hat{\lam}_{0}=1$.
-Moreover, UPF uses $\hat{\lam}_{k}$ for the initial estimate of $\hat{\lam}_{k+1}$ for $k\geq1$.
-The implementations for NCF and UPF were generously provided by the respective authors of \cite{liang2021fista} and \cite{ghadimi2019generalized}, while the PGD was implemented by the author.\footnote{See \texttt{https://github.com/wwkong/nc\_opt/tree/master/tests/papers/apd} for the source code of the experiments.} Note that we did not consider the VAR-FISTA method in \cite{sim2020fista} because: (i) its steps were similar to NCF and (ii) we already had a readily available and optimized code for the NCF method.
+We first describe the benchmark algorithms, the implementation of APD, and the computing environment.
+The benchmark algorithms are instances of PGD, AIPP, ANCF, and UPF described in \prettyref{sec:intro} and \prettyref{tab:compl_compare}.
+Specifically, AIPP uses $\sigma=1/4$, ANCF uses $\theta=1.25$, and UPF uses $\gamma_{1}=\gamma_{2}=0.4$, $\gamma_{3}=1$, $\beta_{0}=1$, and $\hat{\lam}_{0}=1$.
+Moreover, UPF uses $\hat{\lam}_{k}$ for the initial estimate of $\hat{\lam}_{k+1}$ for $k\geq1$ and AIPP stops its call of ACG when the condition $\|u_{j}\|^{2}+2\eta_{j}\leq\sigma\|x_{0}-x_{j}+u_{j}\|^{2}$ holds (inside of ACG) instead of prescribing a fixed number of ACG iterations.
+The implementations for ANCF and UPF were generously provided by the respective authors of \cite{liang2021fista} and \cite{ghadimi2019generalized}, while the author implemented AIPP and PGD.\footnote{See \texttt{https://github.com/wwkong/nc\_opt/tree/master/tests/papers/apd} for the source code of the experiments.} Note that we did not consider the VAR-FISTA method in \cite{sim2020fista} because: (i) its steps were similar to ANCF and (ii) we already had a readily available and optimized code for the ANCF method.

-The implementation of CF.APD, abbreviated as APD, is as described in \prettyref{alg:cf.apd} with $\alpha=\beta=2$ and the following additional updates at the beginning of every call to \prettyref{alg:cf.acg} and the $(k+1)^{{\rm th}}$ iteration of \prettyref{alg:cf.apd}, respectively:
+The implementation of PF.APD, abbreviated as APD, is as in \prettyref{alg:pf_apd} with $\alpha=\beta=2$, $\rho=1/\sqrt{\alpha}$, $\hat{m}=m_{k}$ for every $k\geq1$, and the following additional updates at the beginning of every call to \prettyref{alg:pf_acg} and the $(k+1)^{{\rm th}}$ iteration of \prettyref{alg:pf_apd}, respectively:

-This is done to allow a possible decrease in the curvature estimates.
-While we do not show convergence of this modified CF.APD, we believe that convergence can be established using similar techniques as in \cite{nesterov2013gradient}.
+This is done to allow a possible decrease in both of the curvature estimates.
+While we do not show convergence of this modified PF.APD, we believe that convergence can be established using similar techniques as in \cite{nesterov2013gradient}.
+It is worth mentioning that the modification in \eqref{eq:numer_mod} substantially improves upon the numerical performance of PF.APD compared to the version given in \prettyref{alg:pf_apd}.